 Flinders Market – a community market with free and cheap food to ensure all students are well nourished – https://oasis.flinders.edu.au/flinders-community-market/ (kicked off again for S2, 2020)

-Mindfulness for Academic Success – a 5-session program teaching you to use mindfulness to reduce stress, improve focus, stop procrastinating, communicate better and study more efficiently – https://oasis.flinders.edu.au/mindfulness-for-academic-success/ (an online session coming soon!)
+Mindfulness for Academic Success – a 5-session program teaching you to use mindfulness to reduce stress, improve focus, stop procrastinating, communicate better and study more efficiently – https://oasis.flinders.edu.au/mindfulness-for-academic-success/ (an online introductory session is now available).

 Wellbeing and Productivity Hacks – short (20-minute) lectures outlining relatively simple life hacks that can be used to improve productivity and/or wellbeing – https://flo.flinders.edu.au/course/view.php?id=63157#section-2 (find existing lectures on Oasis Online)